metabrainz/picard-docs/config/options_cover_art_providers.rst

    care more about visual quality then having an exact representation of your release.
 It is also a good fallback for the Cover Art Archive provider.

-**Sites on the whitelist**
+**Allowed cover art URLs**

-   This will use images provided from whitelisted sites.
+   This will use images provided from approved third-party sites.
 See `Cover art whitelist
    <https://wiki.musicbrainz.org/History:Style/Relationships/URLs/Cover_art_whitelist>`_ in the Style Guide
    for more information.